gretchenriggs/Nature...Or-Not-/README.md

 ...well...it still remains to be seen.
 The Earth-prediction model could only predict about 50% of the images from the Moon and Mars as natural.
 This is most likely because of the gray scale images attained and perhaps because of the many regular-appearing crater shapes.
 Or, could it be that aliens do inhabit these nearby celestial bodies??
 Dun, dun, dunnnn...

-More close to home, I also ran a subset of images from Rocky Mountain National Park through the prediction to get an estimate of how much of the Park contained man-made structure.

---> Post results of Rocky Mtn Nat'l Park

 ## Next Steps
 Now that I've created a model to predict a binary classification for satellite images, I'd like to go deeper and try to classify portions of the images as natural vs. man-made.